Written by Susannah Marshall, BSN, RN-BC, CCM

 “People will think I am slacking if I take a break, and I want to pull my own weight."

-3 Types of “Pseudo” Breaks to Do in 15 Seconds or Less
+3 “Pseudo” Breaks to Do in 15 Seconds or Less

 Caution: some people get dizzy the first few times they try different kinds of deep breathing, especially ones that involve holding your breath.
 Go slowly and only do one or two breaths at a time.
 Stop if you feel dizzy or discomfort.